-With travel insurance you can prepare for any eventuality so you can sit back and enjoy your holiday — or claim for to cover your costs if that’s not possible.
+With travel insurance you can prepare for any eventuality so you can sit back and enjoy your holiday.

 Depending on the type of policy you choose, you could be covered for extras such as delayed baggage, loss of travel documents, missed excursions and many more.

 You might need to take out a specialist policy or specify if you plan to undertake any extreme or winter sports, if you are going on a cruise, or if you have any existing medical conditions.

 Some policies exclude more dangerous activities such as riding jet skis or scuba diving.